Scarabaeus sacer: Description

-The head of Scarabaeus sacer has a distinctive array of six projections, resembling rays.
+Scarabaeus sacer is a robust, all-black beetle where adults are 1.9-4.0 cm long.
+The head has a distinctive array of six projections, resembling rays.
 The projections are uniform with four more projections on each of the tibiae of the front legs, creating an arc of fourteen "rays" (see illustration).
 Functionally the projections are adaptations for digging and for shaping the ball of dung.

 Like the front legs of other beetles of its genus, but unlike those of dung beetles in most other genera, the front legs of Scarabaeus sacer are unusual; they do not end in any recognisable tarsus, the foot that bears the claws.
 There is only a vestigial claw-like structure that might be of some assistance in digging.
 The mid- and hind-legs of Scarabaeus have normal, well-developed 5-segmented tarsi, but the front legs are specialised for excavation and for forming balls of dung.